 Hung Heung Lo Fung, which means Red Incense Burner, is also known as the Braema Hill hike.
 It is one of the easiest hiking trail to do in Hong Kong, only a ten minutes hike (or rather, walk) from the nearest exit point.
 Atop the rocky summit is a stunning panorama of north Hong Kong Island, Victoria Harbour, and Kowloon, making this an excellent choice for a quick sunset or sunrise trek.
+There are a few ways to hike this, but all of them are quite easy.

-Difficulty: 1/5 as long as you don’t try to do dangerous jumps on the rocks on the hill top
+Difficulty: 1/5 as long as you don’t try to do dangerous jumps on the rocks on the hilltop

 Time taken: 1 – 3 hours depending on how you want to end it (including photo time)

-Pro: very easy to reach with spectacular view point, the path around is relatively flat the whole way
+Pro: Very easy to reach with spectacular viewpoint, the path around is relatively flat the whole way

 Con: likely to be quite crowded